 “A man walked into a bar, and man did that hurt”!

-Digital Frog about 1 month ago
+Digital Frog 3 months ago

 Severely dislocated humerus